ShivankK26/Location-Lens/README.md

 npm install
 ```

+3. Set up Unsplash API:
+   - Follow the instructions in [UNSPLASH_SETUP.md](UNSPLASH_SETUP.md)
+   - Create a `.env.local` file with your API key

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ### Building for Production